keffri/fcc-tribute-page/README.md

-This is my project for the first FreeCodeCamp Project: Tribute page.
+FreeCodeCamp Project: Tribute Page

-Practicing responsive web design.
+Practice using HTML and CSS to make a responsive tribute page.